An icon of a calendar.

 The parent companies of the asset managers listed on The Big Exchange (TBE) range from small ‘boutique’ firms owned by employees to leading international banking groups.

-We understand that when seeking investments which align with their values some investors focus on the impact made by companies held within a particular fund whilst others consider the activities of the parent firm, or other products from the same asset manager.
+We understand that when seeking investments which align with their values some people focus on the impact made by companies held within a particular fund whilst others think it important to consider the wider activities of the parent firm, or other products offered by the same asset manager.

 Table of all the firms currently on The Big Exchange and their parent companies.